dbsec18/dbsec18.github.io/cfp.markdown

 ## Paper Submissions

-Submitted papers should be at most 16 pages in the LNCS format (author instructions can be found [here](/authors)), including the bibliography and well-marked appendices.
+Submitted papers should be at most 16 pages in the LNCS format<!--(author instructions can be found [here](/authors))-->, including the bibliography and well-marked appendices.
 Committee members are not required to read the appendices, and so the paper should be intelligible without them.
 Submissions are to be made to the submission web site at [easychair](http://www.easychair.org).
 Only pdf files will be